Renewal Journal often gives you a FREE digital book

 By Romulo Nayacalevu, Fiji lawyer and UN representative:

 The first time I read this book, I couldn’t put it down.
 Not only were the stories researched with clear and concise data, but they provide an account of revivals that blew my mind away.
 As a person interested in seeing the winds of the Spirit blow in our churches and communities, I was truly impacted reading through history’s mighty revivals.
 Dr. Waugh’s simple yet provoking stories of men and women who dared make a difference and in being available for God was used mightily, is but a true story of this humble man of God whom I have had the privilege of working alongside following the revival winds in the Pacific.
-Once you read this book, you will not want to put it down as the stories comes alive again, showing us the heart of a man whose passionate about revivals and seeing God move especially in our communities.
+Once you read this book, you will not want to put it down as the stories come alive again, showing us the heart of a man who is passionate about revivals and seeing God move especially in our communities.
 Dr Waugh’s book is a must read to all who are passionate about letting the Holy Spirit do his work in their lives, in their church and in their community.
-An inspirational read….
+An inspirational read.

 By Romulo Nayacalevu, 15 Apr 2010

 Dr James Haire – Former Head, School of Theology, Griffith University, Brisbane:

 This work of the Rev. Dr. Geoff Waugh is of great significance.
 In it he has provided a comprehensive overview of the major revivals during the last three centuries.
 What is particularly important is the way in which we are enabled, through Dr. Waugh’s work, to see how God has acted in all kinds of ways, through unexpected people, in unexpected situations, to bring about revival.
 Geoff Waugh is respected for his integrity, his communication skills, and his passion for mission and renewal.
 Churches and Christians around the world will benefit greatly from this timely contribution.